cyrusstoller/gardenbed/README.md

 Here's an old [Railscasts episode](http://railscasts.com/episodes/292-virtual-machines-with-vagrant) that explains many of the steps that this project is helping you bypass.

-## Getting started

-- Install [Vagrant](http://www.vagrantup.com/) using the [installer](http://downloads.vagrantup.com/).
-Previously you
-could install it as a rubygem, but that behavior has since been deprecated.
-Go to the website.
-This was built with [version 1.3.5](http://downloads.vagrantup.com/tags/v1.3.5).
-- Clone this repository with `git clone git@github.com:cyrusstoller/gardenbed.git`
-- `cd` into the cloned repository
-- Copy `hiera/common.yaml.example` to `hiera/common.yaml` and update the settings to configure the databases/users/rubies you want.
-See [above](#configuration) for more instructions about what to put in this file.
-- `bundle install` to install the necessary gems
-- `librarian-puppet install` to install the necessary modules from the [Puppet Forge](http://forge.puppetlabs.com/)
-- `vagrant up` should download the appropriate box and setup the virtual machine.

 ### Other operating systems